-DOE 5480.20A, PERSONNEL SELECTION, QUALIFICATION, AND TRAINING REQUIREMENTS FOR DOE NUCLEAR FACILITIES, of 11-15-94, requires that the following requirements be applied to contractors awarded DOE procurement management and operating contracts for operable DOE nuclear facilities.
+DOE 5480.20A, PERSONNEL SELECTION, QUALIFICATION, AND TRAINING REQUIREMENTS FOR DOE NUCLEAR FACILITIES, of (date), requires that the following requirements be applied to contractors awarded DOE procurement management and operating contracts for operable DOE nuclear facilities.
 Management and operating contractors shall:

 - 1. Implement the requirements of DOE 5480.20A as they apply to the facility and the position; - 2.
-Prepare and submit a Training Implementation Matrix to the Operations Office Manager/Field Manager for NNSA Operations for review and approval; - 3.
-Prepare and submit procedures which establish the requirements for granting exceptions to specific training or qualification requirements for an individual to the Operations Office Manager/Field Manager for NNSA Operations for review and approval; - 4.
-Provide written requests for certification extensions to the Operations Office Manager for approval; - 5.
-Prepare and submit an assessment of the need for a simulator to the Operations Office Manager/Field Manager for NNSA Operations for review and approval (Category A test and research reactors only); and - 6.
+Prepare and submit a Training Implementation Matrix to the Operations Office Manager for review and approval; - Prepare and submit procedures which establish the requirements for granting exceptions to specific training or qualification requirements for an individual to the Operations Office Manager for review and approval; - 4.
+Provide written requests for certification extensions to the Operations Office Manager for approval; and - 5.
+Prepare and submit an assessment of the need for a simulator to the Operations Office Manager for review and approval (Category A test and research reactors only). - 6.
 Perform periodic systematic evaluations of training and qualification programs.